LancerLab/croqtile/Documents/getting_started_with_choreo.md

 ```
 In the example, we make use of choreo utility function (template) 'make_spanned' to make the spanned data.
 And in Choreo function 'foo', the parameter 'f32 mdspan<2>' is the correspondance entity.
 To get the raw pointer of the spanned data, simply use 'data' operation over the spanned parameter.
 And operation '|d|' obtains the total size of the spanned data 'd'.
 These are used for calling C++ function 'bar'.

+Similarly, *Scalar Type* data can also be passed from/to Choreo function.
+Neverthless, ituple is only used inside Choreo function.

 ## Summary
 Choreo introduces a novel approach to SPMD programming.
 It favors C++-style coding and is embedded within C++.
 However, its primary focus is on alleviating the burden of low-level programming details, particularly those related to data manipulation across various memory layers through DMA operations.
 At times, it is also referred to as the dataflow programming DSL.
 We developed this tool to support the daily task of constructing high-performance kernels.
 Our aim is to enable programmers to focus less on the intricacies of language construction and more on higher-level conceptual thinking.